-1. Focus on assisting the beneficiary to achieve and/or maintain the outcomes of increased independence, productivity and inclusion in the community;

-- 2. Provide assistance with the ADL as indicated in the beneficiary's POC; - 3.
+- 1. Focus on assisting the beneficiary to achieve and/or maintain the outcomes of increased independence, productivity and inclusion in the community; - 2.
+Provide assistance with the activities of daily living as indicated in the beneficiary's POC; - 3.
 Provide assistance with community access and coordination of transportation, including medical appointments; - 4.
-Participate in, and follow, the beneficiary'sies POC and any other support plans; - 5.
+Participate in, and follow, the beneficiaries POC and any other support plans; - 5.
 Provide assistance/support consistent with the beneficiary's goals as identified in the beneficiary's POC; and - 6.
-Maintain documentation/records in accordance with State and provider requirements.
+Maintain documentation /records in accordance with State and provider requirements.